Evolutionary psychology of religion: Religion as an adaptation

 Richard Sosis and Candace Alcorta have reviewed several of the prominent theories for the adaptive value of religion.
 Many are "social solidarity theories", which view religion as having evolved to enhance cooperation and cohesion within groups.
 Group membership in turn provides benefits which can enhance an individual's chances for survival and reproduction.
 These benefits range from coordination advantages to the facilitation of costly behavior rules.

 Sosis also researched 200 utopian communes in the 19th-century United States, both religious and secular (mostly socialist).
-39 percent of the religious communes were still functioning 20 years after their founding while only 6 percent of the secular communes were.
+39% of the religious communes were still functioning 20 years after their founding while only 6% of the secular communes were.
 The number of costly sacrifices that a religious commune demanded from its members had a linear effect on its longevity, while in secular communes demands for costly sacrifices did not correlate with longevity and the majority of the secular communes failed within 8 years.
 Sosis cites anthropologist Roy Rappaport in arguing that rituals and laws are more effective when sacralized.
 Social psychologist Jonathan Haidt cites Sosis's research in his 2012 book The Righteous Mind as the best evidence that religion is an adaptive solution to the free-rider problem by enabling cooperation without kinship.
 Evolutionary medicine researcher Randolph M. Nesse and theoretical biologist Mary Jane West-Eberhard have argued instead that because humans with altruistic tendencies are preferred as social partners they receive fitness advantages by social selection, with Nesse arguing further that social selection enabled humans as a species to become extraordinarily cooperative and capable of creating culture.

 Edward O. Wilson's theory of "eusociality" strongly suggests group cohesion as the impetus for the development of religion.
 Wilson posits that the individuals of a small percentage of species (including homo sapiens, ants, termites, bees and a few other species) replicated their genes by adhering to one of a number of competing groups.
 He further postulates that, in homo sapiens, thanks to their enormous forebrains, there evolved a complex interplay between group evolution and individual evolution within a group.